chuchuroth/My-Robotics-Project/docs/Robotics Job Applications/prompt_words.md

-I want to learn xxx from zero, help me to draft a roadmap
+develop a roadmap/study plan for topic xxx

-I want to use Storytelling technique to elaborate to my boss about a xxx project I once participated/ lead.
-Help me organizing my language.
+help me to organise my words on

-application case of
+name few practical application of xxx

 design a systematical approach to deal with xxx problem.